Meet our Article Contributors

-Married for 45 years, she and David are members of Northwest Bible Church and are the proud parents of two married daughters and the grandparents of five.
+Married for 50 years, she and David are members of Northwest Bible Church and are the proud parents of two married daughters and the grandparents of five.
 David is a retired computer engineer who serves the Lord as a lay prison chaplain.
 She loves chocolate, strong coffee and taking walks with their westies, Quigley and Emma Jane.

 Dr. Sandra Glahn earned her ThM at Dallas Theological Seminary (DTS) and her PhD at the University of Texas at Dallas (UTD) in Humanities—Aesthetic Studies.
 A professor in the Media Arts and Worship department at DTS (and also on loan to Pastoral Ministries), she teaches courses in writing, medieval art and spirituality, gender, and sexual ethics.
 She is the author of more than twenty books, including the Coffee Cup Bible Study series.
 Her latest book is Vindicating the Vixens.
 Her areas of expertise are in Bible books, first-century backgrounds, women’s issues, the history of ideas about gender, and writing for publication.